-Cyber supply chain risk management activities should be conducted during the earliest possible stage of procurement of applications, ICT equipment and services.
+Cyber supply chain risk management activities should be conducted during the earliest possible stage of procurement of applications, information technology (IT) equipment, operational technology (OT) equipment and services.
 In particular, an organisation should consider the security risks that may arise as systems, software and hardware are being designed, built, stored, delivered, installed, operated, maintained and decommissioned.
-This includes identifying and managing jurisdictional, governance, privacy and security risks associated with the use of suppliers, such as application developers, ICT equipment manufacturers, service providers and other organisations involved in distribution channels.
+This includes identifying and managing jurisdictional, governance, privacy and security risks associated with the use of suppliers, such as application developers, IT equipment manufacturers, OT equipment manufacturers, service providers and other organisations involved in distribution channels.
 For example, outsourced cloud services may be located offshore and subject to lawful and covert data collection without their customers' knowledge.
 Additionally, use of offshore services introduces jurisdictional risks as foreign countries' laws could change with little warning.
 Finally, foreign owned suppliers operating in Australia may be subject to a foreign government's lawful access to data belonging to their customers.